DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-10-18-logging-payment-sampling-and-clawback-activity.md

       src: activity-log--details-pagination.png
 ---

-As part of the payments, sampling and clawbacks work, we needed to capture when a support user carried out an important action.
-To do this we created an activity log.
+As part of the payments, sampling, and clawbacks work, we needed to capture when a support user took an important action.
+To do this, we created an activity log.

 ## How it works